-2019-20 Annual Report
+2020-21 Annual Report

-Of course, I would be remiss if I did not recognize the continued efforts of our Board Committees; Admin, Executive, Finance and House.
-These committees work tirelessly behind the scenes making sure that the operations of the Association continue to run smoothly throughout the year.
-Thanks to all who dedicate their time and talent in the success of their respective Committees.
+I would like to thank Dave Koss, Executive Secretary, and his office staff for their dedicated work during the last year; and of course, I would be remiss if I did not recognize the continued efforts of the entire Board of Directors.
+These men work tirelessly behind the scenes making sure that the operations of the Association continue to run smoothly throughout the year.
+Thanks to all who dedicate their time and talents in the success of the operations of the Corporation.

-Daryl W. Selock
+Daryl W. Selock,